CJ5 Engine Swap Choices

 Conclusion

 A four-cylinder engine will provide adequate power for off-roading or around town driving.
 It will also give you the best mileage you can get from a CJ Jeep.
-But for those who do a lot of highway driving, or want better acceleration, a six-cylinder would be a better choice.
+But for those who do a lot of highway driving, or want better acceleration, a six-cylinder would be a good choice.

 Related Articles: